jerryscript-project/iotjs/docs/api/IoT.js-API-PWM.md

 ## Class: PWM

-### new PWM()

-Returns a new PWM object which can open a PWM pin.

-This object allows the developer to specify a pin and generate a pulse-width modulatated (PWM) signal through that.

 ### pwm.open(configuration[, callback])
 * `configuration` {Object} Configuration object which can have the following properties.
   * `pin` {number} The pin number to use with this PWM object (mandatory configuration).